 There are many different types of mental and behavioral disorders and each are underwritten independently.
 Someone with a history of anorexia is not going to be underwritten the same as someone with dementia.
 These are two very different diagnoses with different treatment plans and have different levels of insurance risk.

 Life insurance companies also have to consider that the same disorder may impact individuals differently.
-Two people diagnosed with post-traumatic stress disorder may have very different symptoms and lead opposite lives.
+Two people diagnosed with post-traumatic stress disorder (PTSD) may have very different symptoms and lead opposite lives.
 So, not only do underwriters have to evaluate the disorders independently, but also on a case-by-case basis.

 For applicants with a history of a mental or behavioral disorder, underwriters have many factors to consider and evaluate: